 LOE are the costs incurred in the operation and maintenance of producing properties.
-Expenses for electricity, compression, direct labor, saltwater disposal and materials and supplies comprise the most significant portion of our lease operating expenses.
 Certain operating cost components, such as direct labor and materials and supplies, generally remain relatively fixed across broad production volume ranges, but can fluctuate depending on activities performed during a specific period.
 For instance, repairs to our pumping equipment or surface facilities or subsurface maintenance result in increased production expenses in periods during which they are performed.
-Certain operating cost components, such as saltwater disposal associated with produced water, are variable and increase or decrease as hydrocarbon production levels and the volume of completion water disposal increases or decreases.
+Certain operating cost components, such as saltwater disposal associated with produced water, are variable and increase or decrease as hydrocarbon production levels and the volume of water disposal increases or decreases.

-The Company's LOE increased by \$26.4 million for the year ended December 31, 2023 compared to the year ended December 31, 2022.
-For the year ended December 31, 2023, the increase was driven by a \$20.0 million increase due to higher production, including \$13.3 million attributable to the New Mexico Acquisition, and a \$10.1 million increase due to higher workover expense, including \$7.6 million attributable to the New Mexico Acquisition, partially offset by a \$3.7 million decrease primarily related to lower utility rates.
+The Company's LOE increased by \$12.6 million for the year ended December 31, 2024, compared to the year ended December 31, 2023.
+This increase was driven by a \$5.5 million increase due to more workovers primarily in our Red Lake field, a \$4.5 million increase in our Champions field due to higher production volumes and a \$3.4 million increase due to the inclusion of LOE expenses associated with our 2024 New Mexico Asset Acquisition, partially offset by a decrease in certain expenses, primarily chemical, fuel and repair costs.
+On a LOE per BOE basis, the additional volumes fully offset the \$12.6 million increase as the 2024 LOE per BOE was flat when compared to 2023.